 It is super important to follow the steps outlined above very closely.
 Rats cannot be excluded or repelled outdoors.
 And if your traps fail, bait may be your only remaining option.

-If you’re interested in a professional inspection and custom IPM strategy for rat control inside or outside, give us a call.
+If you’re curious about a Portland rat control inspection inside or outside the home, give us a call.
 We’ll help you avoid rats at home naturally.

-Pest & Pollinator specializes in knowledgable, dynamic & ecologically responsible rodent control for Portland Oregon.
+Pest & Pollinator LLC specializes in knowledgable, dynamic & ecologically responsible rodent control services for Portland Oregon.